-Objectives: To provide support for Research Workshops held in the United Kingdom.
+Objectives: To provide support for Research Workshops held in the United Kingdom, the Isle of Man and the Channel Islands.

-Eligibility: The applicant should be one of the workshop organisers, who should be a mathematician based in the UK.
-The workshop must be held in the UK.
+Eligibility: The applicant should be one of the workshop organisers, who should be a mathematician based in the UK, the Isle of Man or the Channel Islands.
+The workshop must be held in the UK, the Isle of Man or the Channel Islands.

 - Research Workshops are an opportunity for a small group of active researchers to work together for a concentrated period on a specialised topic.